 We decided to keep this determinant at the end because, by this point, you would have a decent idea regarding the plethora of features Opera beholds.
 And this ultimately leads to its downfall.
 Since most of its functionalities are directly baked into the browser, its associated processes make it a tad slower in everyday usage.

 On the other hand, although not bereft of features, Firefox has endured high and extensive resource usage.
 And the fact that it lacks a native ad blocker and VPN seems to be a blessing in disguise for them, at least in this segment.

 So the fact that Opera is based on the clunky Chromium with many built-in options tends to make it a bit slower than Firefox, which impressively manages the browser’s resource consumption.

-Bottom Line: Firefox Vs. Opera Browser
+Bottom Line: Firefox vs. Opera Browser

-While Opera manages to outdo its competitor when it comes to customizations and features, Mozilla comes out on top in the Privacy and Speed segment.
+While Opera outdoes its competitor with customizations and features, Mozilla comes out on top in the Privacy and Speed segment.